 In addition, the QICore effort is actively working with the QDM to produce a mapping from QDM to QICore such that a CQL-based artifact written with QDM as the model would be executable against a QICore compliant FHIR endpoint.

-The following table lists the QICore profiles that are part of the IG, and the underlying FHIR resources:
+The following table lists the QICore profiles that are part of the IG, which USCore profile they are derived from, if any, and the underlying FHIR resources:

 The QUICK Logical View of these profiles is provided here.